nf-core/viralrecon/docs/usage.md

 By default, trimmed FastQ files will not be saved to the results directory.
 Specify this flag (or set to true in your config file) to copy these files to the results directory when complete.

 ## Alignments

+### `--ivarnokeepreads`

+This option switches off the -e parameter in ivar trim.
+It makes to discard all reads with no primers.
+Default: false

 ### `--save_align_intermeds`